When you buy through links highlighted with an asterisk (*) on this site, we may earn a small affiliate commission at no cost to you.

 The next part of the route passes into an undulating forest.
 There are both pine trees and deciduous trees, with views across grassy areas to the surrounding towns.

-You’ll also pass through some lovely wheat fields, and in late spring or summer many wildflowers are blooming by the edge of the path.
-At every junction, check fo the red triangles on white background, as the route takes many forks through the forest.
-Eventually you’ll leave the forest behind and continue through fields.
+You’ll also pass through some lovely wheat fields, and in late spring or summer, many wildflowers are blooming by the edge of the path.
+At every junction, check for the red triangles on a white background, as the route takes many forks through the forest.
+Eventually, you’ll leave the forest behind and continue through fields.

 Returning to Donauwörth

-Trains run only roughly every 2 hours to Donauwörth, though the journey only takes slightly longer than 10 minutes.
+Trains run only roughly every hour to Donauwörth and the journey only takes about 10 minutes.
 There’s a ticket machine at the station.

 If you enjoyed this walk, check out our other hikes in Germany.